Five minutes with Dan Panzica, Hayco’s vice president of quality.

 When we receive a new product to test, we start by looking at its function.
 What is it going to be used for?
 We design a test based on this.
 Then, we test the item in as many scenarios as possible—using multiple surfaces, forces, heights, and so on.

 How does the quality assurance process work?

-- This department deals with manufacturing and process controls in the factory, and is responsible for the quality of shipped products.
+The Business Unit (Factory) Quality Team deals with manufacturing and process controls in the factory, and is responsible for the consistency of shipped products.

 What are your department’s strengths?

 Our product-testing capabilities give us a leading edge, as does our staff’s knowledge of the industry and its requirements.
 We’re well connected with other departments at Hayco, and the fact we’re vertically integrated means we have a window into the whole sequence of manufacturing.
 We’re able to monitor and keep the quality consistent throughout the whole process.